MatthewWinnan/MathU_Fellowhsip/backend/Coding files/all_users/README.md

 Back end development happens here.

-This is where all the functions related to the sponsors/employees will be placed.
+This is where all the functions related to the general users will be placed.
 Instructions for how the files should be run may be placed here or in the respective files.

 Examples.